Matleo/MLPython2Java/MaschineLearning4J/src/main/java/README.md

 Notice that the "Response content" will slightly vary, depending on which model you are currently serving.
 In the above example i was using my example CNN, built with `Tensorflow.Estimator`.

 Response content interpretation:
-* `_modelMetaData`: will be present for every model, containing model describing paramers
+* `_modelMetaData`: will be present for every model, containing model describing parameters
 	* `_accuracy`: will be present for every model and describes the accuracy of the model on the test MNIST test data
 	* `_modelType`: will also be present for every model, describing the type of model
 	* `batch_size`: is specific to Tensorflow or Estimator Neural Networks and describes the size of one batch, used for training